Kirkuk–Haifa oil pipeline: 30-inch loop

-Suez crisis
+Suez Crisis

-T-3 and T-4 were completely destroyed, T-2 suffered extensive damage.
+At the outbreak of the crisis, in early November 1956, the T-3 and T-4 pumping stations were completely destroyed, T-2 suffered extensive damage.
 IPC estimated that it would be possible to resume at 80,000bpd of the approximately 515,000bpd capacity with T-1 on Iraqi soil still intact.
 Deliveries quickly recovered to considerably more than 80,000bpd.